-My personal feeling is that there's a prerequisite that hasn't quite been met simply because it couldn't be safely or cogently addressed during Paolo's lifetime.
-That prerequisite is, essentially, its community's core value.
-For Soleri, the word "frugality" summed it up; but that does not tell the whole story.
+That prerequisite hasn't been because it couldn't be safely/cogently addressed during Paolo's lifetime.
+That prerequisite is, to cut directly to the chase, the community's core value.
+For Paolo Soleri, the word "frugality" summed it up.

-Because Soleri, as much a cultural phenomenon as Arcosanti, his lifework in sum, was also constructed.
-Product of his time as much as anyone is, an ethnographic study of his production is incomplete without a material study of his constituencies.
-I must submit that he himself was as much his own invention as any human can be.
-My own subjectivity cannot help but identify my biases; that's a given, now, in anthropology.
-A socio-cultural study, to make any sense, must be personal.
-(Why else would anyone want to read it?)
+But "frugality" does not tell the whole story: Paolo Soleri was as much a cultural phenomenon as Arcosanti itself, his lifework in sum.
+The person of Paolo Soleri was also constructed.
+Product of his time as much as anyone is, an ethnographic study of his production is incomplete without a material study of his constituents.
+And he himself was as much his own invention as any human can be.

-The grim truth is that if your desire is to construct an environment purposefully, explicitly as a means and way to reformulate a "community" population that can experience it as a meaningful, purposeful reward for what Buddhism calls "right conduct," all the people who are willing to share your vision of it have to feel it's a safe place to live.
-By that I mean not just physically safe, although of course that's needed, but also a place in which the emotional security of lifetime tenancy is also assured.
+The grim truth is that if your desire is to construct an environment purposefully, explicitly as a means and way to reformulate a "community" population that can experience said environment as a meaningful, purposeful reward for what Buddhism calls "right conduct," all the people who are share the same vision of that environment will have to feel it's a safe place to live.
+By that I mean physically safe, because of course that's needed, but also a place in which the emotional security of lifetime tenancy can be assured.

 Emotional security is a requirement as an underlying presupposition.
-Certainty that where you live is a safe place to express yourself is required in order for you yourself to take part in turning that place into one in which you can "Just be yourself."
+Certainty the idea that where you live is a safe place to express yourself is required in order for you to take part in turning that place into one in which you can "Just be yourself."
 That's a core factor for most societies, is it not?
-Including, I respectfully submit, almost any formal social organization, including the "Mom and Pop" models that Colly and Paolo Soleri inherited, perpetuating those which served them purposefully.
-I'll identify and eventually examine some of those models; but first I'll focus on the subtle distinction between "emotional security" v "just being yourself."
-I'll do that because I feel it's an important element in this discussion.
+Including, I respectfully submit, almost any formal social organization, including the "Mom and Pop" models Colly and Paolo Soleri inherited and perpetuated.
+(Perpetuated those which served them purposefully, at least).)

-What that distinction means, what it entails, is, I will argue, a validated incorporation of your community aociety's planned objectives.
-Those can include options to increase social consciousness, positive support for a variety of habitats, all of which will provide demonstrably reliable support systems for peace-oriented, peaceably maintained inter-generational. multicultural, multi-ethnic, linguistically diverse neighborhoods.
-Tall order, indeed!
+What that distinction means, what it entails, I will argue, is a validated incorporation of your community/society's planned objectives.
+Those can include options to increase social consciousness, positive support for a variety of habitats, all of which will provide demonstrably reliable support systems for such common goods as peace-oriented, peaceably maintained inter-generational. multicultural, multi-ethnic, linguistically diverse neighborhoods.
+(Is that a tall order?)

 This is a deconstruction problem of some magnitude, worth considering.
 I'll start with Habitat.